Our Mission & History

 Many Pathways participants have serious, chronic, and untreated medical issues that have been neglected for years and require significant healthcare coordination.
 Pathways’ Integrated Care Clinic was launched in 2016 to ensure our participants have access to a person-centered approach that emphasizes recovery, wellness, trauma-informed care, and the integration of physical and behavioral health care.

 In 2022, we launched our first social enterprise, Good Haul.
 This junk hauling service works in tandem with the Philadelphia Furniture Bank, ensuring that useable furniture items are delivered to PFB.
 Other useable household items are sent to our partner nonprofits like Circle Thrift and Habitat for Humanity's ReStore, technology and other recyclable items are recycled, metal is scrapped, and the number of items that end up in a landfill are minimized to the best of our ability.
+In our first year of operation, we diverted over 474,000 pounds of furniture from the landfill.
 Revenue from Good Haul is reinvested in the Philadelphia Furniture Bank.

 One key aspect of recovery is finding purpose.
 We launched a Work First supportive employment program at the Philadelphia Furniture Bank to support those who are re-entering the work force by providing work first, and supports to ensure they are able to find stability.
 We currently employ up to 15 Work First staff supporting both PFB and Good Haul.